spine/spine.site/app/views/docs/started_js.md

       save: function(){ /* ... */ }
     });

-Behind the scenes, classes are constructor functions, and can instantiated using the `new` keyword.
+Behind the scenes, classes are constructor functions, and can be instantiated using the `new` keyword.

     var User = Spine.Class.sub({
       init: function(name){